Configure Teams with three tiers of protection

 We highly recommend that you leave guest sharing on for the baseline tier and for the sensitive or highly sensitive tiers if you need to collaborate with people outside your organization.
 The guest sharing features in Microsoft 365 provide a much more secure and governable sharing experience than sending files as attachments in email messages.
 It also reduces the risk of shadow IT where users use ungoverned consumer products to share with legitimate external collaborators.

-If you regularly collaborate with other organizations that use Azure AD, shared channels may be a good option.
+If you regularly collaborate with other organizations that use Microsoft Entra ID, shared channels may be a good option.
 Shared channels appear seamlessly in the other organization's Teams client and allow external participants to use their regular user account for their organization rather than having to log in separately using a guest account.

 See the following references to create a secure and productive guest sharing environment for your organization: